How Do Life Insurance Companies Make Money?

 The Business Model of Life Insurance Companies

 Life insurance companies operate on a business model that relies on multiple revenue streams to remain profitable in the long term.
-Unlike more straightforward businesses, life insurers don’t just make money by selling a product for more than it costs to provide.
-Their profitability depends on expertly balancing their risks and generating income from various sources over many decades.
+Unlike more straightforward businesses, life insurers do not just make money by selling a product for more than it costs to provide.
+Their profitability depends on expertly balancing risk and generating income from multiple sources over many decades.

-Life insurance companies have four main ways they generate revenue and profits:
+Life insurance companies have four main ways they generate revenue:

 Revenue StreamDescriptionProfitability Factor